The Kernel Method for Electrical Resistance Tomography: Analytical examples

 \subsection{Holed circle}

-This example aims to clearly show one of the limits of the proposed method, which is related to the underlying physical model of the problem.
+This example illustrates the ability of the method to recover the outer support of the anomaly in the presence of cavities in $D$.

-Consider the configuration depicted in Figure \ref{fig:kman2}, where the aim is to retrieve the anomalous region occupying the circular crown $r_1\leq r \leq r_2$.
-The external radius of the circle is $r_3$ and the electrical conductivities are homogeneous and equal to $\sigma_a$ in the circular crown and $\sigma_{bg}$ elsewhere.
-A standard application of the separation of variables leads to
+Consider the configuration depicted in Figure \ref{fig:kman2}, where the objective is to retrieve the anomalous region occupying the circular crown $r_1\leq r \leq r_2$.
+The external radius of the circle is $r_3$, and the electrical conductivities are homogeneous and equal to $\sigma_a$ in the circular crown and $\sigma_{bg}$ elsewhere.